Your sprouting questions, answered.

 Water: Use good quality water – as a general rule, if you can drink it, it’s good for your sprouts, too.
 Aim for a cool temperature.
 Warm water will cause the sprouts to wilt, while water that’s too cold can prevent seeds from germinating or growing.

 Equipment: Your sprouts need a place to grow, like the Forages Sprout Jar Kit.
-Great for beginners and advanced sprouters alike, the kit contains a clear jar, easy-draining lid, a stand that allows for airflow and a bowl that catches excess water.
+Great for beginners and advanced sprouters alike, the kit contains a clear jar, easy-draining lid with gasket, and a bowl that catches excess water.

 Space: Sprouting works best when it’s done away from direct sunlight, but still in the open so your sprouts can receive good airflow.
 We recommend against storing your kit in a cabinet or drawer while sprouting.